CiaraC03/DigitalRain/index.md

 I got my research from here, https://medium.com/@ryan_forrester_/c-random-string-generation-practical-guide-e7e789b348d4.

 X and Y were dependent on what characters I wanted to display whether it be ascii, numbers or uppercase characters.
-This flexibility allowed me to use a wide array of symbols instead of being limited to a specific one.
 Using this distribution, I could use a random number generator engine to display the charcters.
-I used chat gpt to see what was best libraries I could use to update my code.
+I used chat gpt to see what the best libraries were to update my code.
 This is the research I came back with:

 	std::rand() -> Old c ++ way of programming
 	std::random_device -> This is used mainly for hardware, but can be slow std::mt19937 -> This produces fast and high quality random numbers

-I decided to generate a different range of numbers I was gonna use the **std::mt19937** library as this was more relevent to what I was doing and seemed to be more advanced than the old C++ library **'rand()'**.
+To generate a different range of numbers I was gonna use the **std::mt19937** library as this was more relevent to what I was doing and seemed to be more advanced than the old C++ library **'rand()'**.
 To add this to my project i just needed to add the header file **#include random**.

 I wanted to create a function which would use the random engine generator in conjuction with my charset.
 I created a small function which would return a random set of ascii numbers: